Importance of Knowing When to Hire Your First Salespeople

 Sure, give them a month or two and they can wipe the floor with your numbers, but think of the sales lost over that period on top of a salary.

 SDRs, on the other hand, can interact with leads, dole out content, and ask preset questions to listen for prospects and weed out suspects.

-Take that with a grain of salt.
-There are obviously startups that have no business bringing a sales rep onboard.
+There are obviously startups that have no business bringing a sales rep on board.
 However, if you’re asking this question it’s probably the time you should consider it.

-They don’t have enough leads, enough cash, or a fully-functional product.
+You should hold off on hiring salespeople if you don’t have enough leads, enough cash, or a fully functional product.

-However, there are way too many organizations and bootstrappers who could have and should have hired someone from the first weeks their product was available.
+There are also many organizations and bootstrappers that made the mistake of taking too long to build a sales team.
+Some of these should have hired a sales specialist from the first weeks their product was available.